A short tutorial on embedding effectful DSLs, or: An effectful computation as a small, first-order DSL

 In truth, effects are not married to monads and approachable directly.
 The profound insight behind monads is the structuring, the separation of `pure' (context-independent) and effectful computations.
 The structuring can be done without explicating mathematical monads, and especially without resorting to vernacular monads such as State, etc. This article gives an example: a simple, effectful, domain-specific sublanguage embedded into an expressive `macro' metalanguage.
-Fancy, or even function types, and abstraction facilities such higher-order functions and modules of the metalanguage help keep the DSL to the bare minimum, often to the first order, making it easier to reason about and implement.
+Abstraction facilities of the metalanguage such higher-order functions and modules help keep the DSL to the bare minimum, often to the first order, easier to reason about and implement.

 We pick a rather complex effect -- non-determinism -- and use it in OCaml, which at first blush seems unsuitable since it is call-by-value and has no monadic sugar.
 And yet, we can write non-deterministic programs just as naturally and elegantly as in Haskell or Curry.